ranjib/chef-lxc/README.md

 ### Automating multi container setup
 Chef-LXC provides `Chef::LXC.create_fleet` method to build chef managed multi container system.
-It offers helper methods to create containers and perform common chef administrative operations like creating roles, environments, databags etc. Combining `Chef::LXC::Fleet` along with ancillay chef tools like [chef-zero](https://github.com/chef/chef-zero) and [berkshelf](http://berkshelf.com/), we can test and prototype chef-solo or chef-client/server managed infrastructure easily.
+It offers helper methods to create containers and perform common chef administrative operations like creating roles, environments, databags etc.

+`Chef::LXC::Fleet` can be used with [chef-zero](https://github.com/chef/chef-zero)
+and [berkshelf](http://berkshelf.com/) to test and prototype chef-solo or chef-client/server managed infrastructure easily.

 Following is an example: